☰ Menu

 The Levinson Prize

-It is not possible anymore to nominate essays for the 2024 Samuel Eleazar and Rose Tartakow Levinson Prize.
-The deadline has passed.
+It is not possible yet to nominate essays for the 2025 Samuel Eleazar and Rose Tartakow Levinson Prize.

 Samuel Eleazar and Rose Tartakow Levinson Prize